Warfare in the ancient Iberian Peninsula: Strategy and tactics

 The style of warfare in Hispania was usually tied to the way of living of the tribes employing them.
-Developed peoples like Iberians and Celtiberians engaged in conventional pitched battles in close formation, often in wedge, while less developed tribes like Lusitanians and Cantabrians favored guerrilla warfare, surprise attacks and ambushes.
+Developed peoples like Iberians and Celtiberians engaged in conventional pitched battles in close formation, often in wedge, while less developed tribes like Lusitanians and Cantabrians favored guerrilla warfare, including surprise attacks and ambushes.
 As such, pitched battle was predominantly used in conflict against other Mediterran powers, but not superlatively, given that it usually fared poorly against the better organized, disciplined Roman and Carthaginian armies.
-However, during the Roman conquest of Hispania, Viriathus elevated the guerrilla style to its maximum measure of success against the invading forces, which prompted its idealization in modern times and its extrapolation to virtually all the peninsular peoples.
-That Hispania contained skilled strategists is a fact agreed by ancient authors, especially Frontinus.
+However, during the Roman conquest of Hispania, Viriathus elevated the guerrilla style to its maximum measure of success against the invading forces, causing its idealization in modern times and its extrapolation to virtually all the peninsular peoples.
+Hispania was recognized as a cradle of skilled strategists by ancient authors, especially Frontinus.
 Viriathus himself was called "the Barbarian Hannibal" by Lucilius.

-A particular tactic made famous by Caesarus and Viriathus was called concursare ("bustling"), where his forces would charge against the enemy lines, only for them to stop and retreat after a brief clash or without engaging at all.
+A particular tactic made famous by Caesarus and Viriathus was called concursare ("bustling"), where their forces would charge against the enemy lines, only for them to stop and retreat after a brief clash or without engaging at all.
 This technique would be repeated as many times as needed in order to goad the opposing force into giving chase, which would be capitalized on to lead them to ambushes and new sudden attacks.
 The method of turning pursuers into pursued by feigned retreat, often described by modern authors as "turn and fight," was a specialty of Lusitanians, who used it even when their retreat was genuine.
-The Celtic and Iberian cavalrymen sent by Dyonisius I against the Thebans are described as performing scattered charges against the enemy line with javelins, retreating when the enemy began to move forth against them, and dismounting to rest between assaults.
+The Celtic and Iberian cavalrymen sent by Dionysius I against the Thebans are described as performing scattered charges against the enemy line with javelins, retreating when the enemy began to move forth against them, and dismounting to rest between assaults.